Computer Networks

 Cabling types: Multimode and Single Mode

-So there are two main types of fiber optic cables.
-So we have single-mode fiber ( SMF) and multimode fiber ( MMF).
+There are two main types of fiber optic cables.
+We have single-mode fiber ( SMF) and multimode fiber ( MMF).
 Two implementations of fiber-optic include MMF for shorter distances and SMF for longer distances.
 Multimode improves the maximum distances over UTP and uses less expensive transmitters than single-mode.
-Standards vary; for instance, the standards for 10 Gigabit Ethernet over Fiber allow for distances up to 400m, often allowing for connecting devices in different buildings in the same office park.
+Standards vary; for instance, the criteria for 10 Gigabit Ethernet over Fiber allow for distances up to 400m, often allowing for connecting devices in different buildings in the same office park.

 Network Services and Protocols